lostromos/lostromos/docs/development.md

 2. We can verify an update has occurred.
 3. We are alerted when resources are being deleted.

 These tests cover the create/update/delete use cases that Lostrómos allows.
-To run that testing in Travis we have to set up Minikube via this [script](../test/scripts/install_minikube.sh) before actually running the integration tests.
+Steps to run the integration testing in Travis is found here: [travis.yaml](../.travis.yml)

 #### Testing Docker Image